fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 ### Trait

-In Fuse we value `composition` over `inheritance`, One of most common tools for providing language level composition support is `trait`s.
+In Fuse we value `composition` over `inheritance`, One of the most common tools for providing language-level composition support is `trait`s.
 Traits are used to share code between structs.
 They are in concept similar to `interface`s.
-Structs and Tables can implement traits; Traits cannot be instatiated and therefore have no fields.
+Structs and Tables can implement traits; Traits cannot be instantiated and therefore have no fields.

 ```fuse
 trait Weapon